arimuktis/AnbuApp/README.md

 # AnbuApp
-Mandatory Task Option 1 for Recruitment on Salt.
+Mandatory Task Option 1 for Recruitment.

 Build for Android with Kotlin using Design Pattern MVVM (Model View ViewModel) App for showing Movies using API from https://newsapi.org/